Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 and

 because

-Due to the term ``$n_u^{j-2}$'' in (\ref{dkj}), which is roughly $n^{j-2}p_u^{j-2}$ for some constant $c>0$, $d^j_u$ will be much less than $n_u$ and $\mu_u$ for large $n$ and $j>2$.
+Due to the term ``$n_u^{j-2}$'' in (\ref{dkj}), which is roughly $(n p_u)^{j-2}$, $d^j_u$ will be much smaller than $n_u$ and $\mu_u$ for large $n$ and $j>2$.
 Therefore, the coordinates after the first 12 of the natural vector will be negligible when calculating the distances used to measure similarity.